viraj-nikam/canvas/README.md

 <a href="https://packagist.org/packages/austintoddj/canvas" target="_blank"><img src="https://poser.pugx.org/austintoddj/canvas/v/stable" alt="Latest Stable Version"></a>
 <a href="https://github.com/austintoddj/canvas/blob/master/LICENSE"><img src="https://poser.pugx.org/austintoddj/canvas/license" alt="License"></a>

 [Canvas](http://canvas.toddaustin.io) is a simple, powerful blog publishing platform that lets you to share your stories with the world.
-Its beautifully designed interface and completely customizable framework allows you to write and publish your own blog, giving you the tools to make it easy and even fun to do.
-It is inspired by [Google Material Design](https://material.google.com), powered by [Laravel](https://laravel.com) and features [SimpleMDE](https://simplemde.com) for Markdown writing, site searching by [TNTSearch](https://github.com/teamtnt/tntsearch), native [Google Analytics](https://www.google.com/analytics/#?modal_active=none) integration and more!
+Its beautifully designed interface and completely customizable framework allows you to create and publish your own blog, giving you tools that make it easy and even fun to do.

+Features [Google Material Design](https://material.google.com), [SimpleMDE](https://simplemde.com) for Markdown publishing with syntax highlighting by [PrismJS](http://prismjs.com), full-site searching by [TNTSearch](https://github.com/teamtnt/tntsearch), native [Google Analytics](https://www.google.com/analytics/#?modal_active=none) integration and more, all powered by [Laravel](https://laravel.com)!

 ## Requirements